msoute/vertx-deploy-tools/README.md

         <type>config</type>
     </dependency>

 These artifacts will be unpacked to the location specified in artifact_context.xml (See appendix creating an artifact).
-Always before static artifacts or modules identified by type config
+Always before static artifacts or applications identified by type config

 ### Static artifact